Netflix January 2020 new releases – new movies, TV shows and originals

 Thursday 2nd January

-Sex, Explained: Limited Series Singer and actress Janelle Monáe talks about the ins and outs of sex in an informative documentary series
+Sex, Explained Singer and actress Janelle Monáe talks about the ins and outs of sex in an informative documentary series.
+Watch on Netflix

-Thieves of the Wood Historical drama about a notorious highwaymen who’s elevated to hero status during the Austrian occupation of 18th-century Belgium
+Thieves of the Wood Historical drama about a notorious highwaymen who’s elevated to hero status during the Austrian occupation of 18th-century Belgium.
+Watch on Netflix

 Friday 3rd January